The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Approximate forms

 \Figure{fig:lightcone1:r_integral_plots} shows the behaviour of the kernel window function of \Eqn{eq:window_func}, normalised by its maximum value.
 Here we present the case where there is no luminosity dependent galaxy bias, such that $b(L|r)=1$, and also for the linear theory UETC.
 We have also made the further simplifying assumption of a volume limited survey with a constant comoving number density of galaxies $n^{\rm LC}_0(r) = 1$ up to a scale $r_{\rm max}$ and then a vanishingly small density thereafter.
-The three panel from left to right show the results for increasing survey volume.
+The three panels from left to right show the results for increasing survey volume.
 We see that on small scales (i.e. when $q r_{\rm max} \gg 1$ and $k r_{\rm max} \gg 1$) ${\mathcal R}$ becomes highly spiked and so exhibits delta function like behaviour where $k\approx q$.
-These plots also demonstrate the need to bound the $k$ integral wisely (i.e. the bounds should be $q$ dependent) to save on computational overheads.
 Not too unsurprisingly, this mimics the window function $G(k-q)$ described in the FKP method \cite{Feldmanetal1994}.
+These plots demonstrate an important point, which is that when we compute $P_{\rm F}(q)$, to avoid wasting large amounts of computational time evaluating the $k$ integral in regions where the integrand is vanishingly small, we will make the bounds $q$ dependent.